cliffano/convo-thomas/README.md

 Configuration
 -------------

+The engines along with the questions and answers can be tweaked by modifying the following configuration files:

 ### DBpedia resources

 The DBpedia resource names for the engines in Thomas & Friends are configured in [conf/dbpedia-resources-engines]() , which is a plain text file with a single resource name on each line.